Atlantic.Net Blog

 Save and close the file when you are finished.

-Next, you will need to create /etc/default/rkhunter.conf file to setup regular scans and updates automatically with a cron job.
+Next, you must create /etc/default/rkhunter.conf file to automatically set up regular scans and updates with a cron job.

 nano /etc/default/rkhunter.conf